-The legal basis the Councillor will primarily rely on for processing the personal information in relation to responding to requests from constituents could be either be:
+The legal basis a Councillor will primarily rely on for processing the personal information when dealing with requests from constituents could be one of the following:

-- Necessary in pursuit of my legitimate interests as an elected representative and those of constituents (and where it is assessed these interests override any privacy intrusion involved in processing personal data about other individuals), or
+- necessary in pursuit of their legitimate interests as an elected representative and those of constituents (and where it is assessed these interests override any privacy intrusion involved in processing personal data about other individuals), or

-The Councillor may also lawfully process constituent’s data where:
+The Councillor may also lawfully process a constituent’s data where:

-- The vital interests of a data subject or of another natural person (where processing of the personal data is done to protect someone’s life).
+- it is in the vital interests of a data subject or of another natural person (where processing of the personal data is done to protect someone’s life)

-Councillors may need to pass your personal details and the circumstances of your query/complaint to Council officers in order to allow the Council to look into the issue.
-Personal details of constituents will not be passed on to anyone else unless required to do so by law or where this is in connection with a criminal investigation.
+Councillors may need to pass a constituent’s personal details and the circumstances of their query/complaint to Council officers to allow the Council to look into the issue.

-In any event, the Councillors will not use constituents personal data in a way that goes beyond reasonable expectations.
+In any event, Councillors will not use constituents’ personal data in a way that goes beyond reasonable expectations.

-Constituents can specifically ask their Councillor to not disclose information identifying the constituent to other third parties However, please be aware that it may not be possible to progress a matter for you on an anonymous basis.
+Constituents can specifically ask their Councillor to not disclose information identifying them to other third parties However, please be aware that it may not be possible to progress a matter for you on an anonymous basis.